Symmetry Resolved Entanglement of Excited States in Quantum Field Theory I: Free Theories, Twist Fields and Qubits: Introduction

 The aim of this paper is to study the SREEs in the context of zero-density excited states in 1+1D gapped systems in the scaling limit.
 Consider a bipartition, as outlined above, in a system of total length $L$ and a subsystem of length $\ell$ such that the quantity $r=\ell/L$ in the scaling limit $\ell, L \rightarrow \infty$ remains finite with $r\in [0,1]$.
 In this scaling limit, a zero-density excited state is simply a QFT state describing a finite number of excitations above the ground state.
 In a series of papers \cite{excited,excited2,excited3,excited4} the increase of the entanglement entropies and logarithmic negativity\footnote{In some of these papers more complex bipartitions were also considered, e.g. multiple disconnected regions.} with respect to their ground state values was computed and found to take a remarkably universal and simple form.
 They depend only on $r$, on the number of excitations and on their statistics.
 The results were originally derived by employing the branch point twist field approach in free fermion and free boson theories, thus might seem quite limited.
 However, it was argued in \cite{excited} (and illustrated on the example of one and two magnon states) that the formulae should hold much more generally, for interacting and even higher-dimensional theories\footnote{In \cite{excited4} the same formulae were shown to hold for free bosons in any dimension if $r$ is replaced by the ratio of generalised volumes.}, as long as a notion of localised excitations exists.
 These claims have been substantiated through additional recent results.
 In particular, a series of works by Rajabpour and collaborators \cite{ali1,ali2,ali3,ali4,ali5,ali6} has expanded previous work in various directions: by obtaining finite volume corrections, new formulae for systems where quasiparticles are not localised, and finally by establishing that the formulae indeed hold for generic magnon states, thus also in interacting theories, in \cite{ali6}.
 Similar formulae have also been found for interacting higher-dimensional theories in \cite{Angel_Ramelli_2021} and even in the presence of an external potential, arising from a semiclassical limit \cite{mussvit}.
 Indeed, the formulae found in \cite{excited} were not entirely unexpected as they can be derived for semiclassical systems \cite{excitedalba}, however their wide range of applicability, well beyond the semiclassical regime, as well as their derivation in the context of QFT were new.

 In this paper we want to combine these two topics, symmetry resolved entropies and excited states, to investigate how the entropy of excited states may be seen as a sum over symmetry sectors in the presence of an internal symmetry.
 We will focus our attention on the complex free fermion and boson theories.
 The total excited state entanglement of (real) free fermions and bosons was studied in \cite{excited2,excited3} and their symmetry resolved entanglement in the ground state was studied in \cite{Horvath_2021}.
 This paper can be seen as a generalisation of these works.
-Our main results can be summarised as follows.